Identification Canada FAQs | Police Clearance, Fingerprinting & Pardons

 What is a Record Suspension?

-A Record Suspension (formerly a Canadian Pardon) sets eligible convictions aside in the national CPIC database
+A Record Suspension (formerly a Canadian Pardon) sets eligible convictions aside in the national CPIC database so they do not appear on standard criminal background checks.

 Does it erase my criminal record?

-Will it help with employment or licensing?
+Will a Record Suspension help with employment or licensing?

 Digital Fingerprinting (Montreal) — FAQ

-In-person in Montreal · RCMP-accredited submission
+In-person in Montreal, Quebec · RCMP-accredited submission

 Where do you take fingerprints?